-No, you don’t need a pizza stone to grill a pizza.
-However, if you’re grilling a lot of pizzas, you may want to invest in a pizza stone.
-A pizza stone holds and distributes heat more evenly than a baking sheet.
+You don’t have to use a pizza stone to grill a pizza.
+However, a pizza stone holds and distributes heat more evenly than a baking sheet.
 What that means for your pizza is that when the pizza stone is properly preheated, your crust will get a lot of heat the moment it hits the stone, which firms up the crust.
 It will also lead to a more evenly-cooked crust overall.

 Just like with a pizza stone, you want the grill grates to be hot so the crust gets that quick burst of heat the moment it hits the grill.
 This will cause the crust to start cooking and firm up immediately.